carlosfranzreb/openalex4ml/README.md

 ## Retrieving documents

 Once you have chosen a set of subjects, you can create a training dataset with the function `openalex4ml.docs.get.dump_docs`, which retrieves _n_ documents for each of the subjects.
 The title and abstract of each document are optionally processed and filtered, before being stored along with all its assigned subjects.
+We only consider journal articles.

 Abstracts are offered by OpenAlex as inverted indices, so they are constructed before processing.
 The processing consists of lower-casing all words, and lemmatizing them with the `en_core_web_sm` tokenizer from SpaCy, which is assisted by the POS tags computed by Flair's `upos-fast` SequenceTagger.
 The filtering step removes words that are either in SpaCy's stopword list or have less than three letters.

 `dump_docs` receives six arguments: